Topic

 Overview

-Since Saga generates static HTML, search needs to happen client-side.
+Since Saga generates static HTML, search needs to happen client-side using a JavaScript library.
 There are two main approaches:

 • Pagefind — indexes your built HTML and provides a fast search UI with no server required.